Summary of College Objectives

 - Develop a consistent evaluation system/plan for the Upward Bound services.

 - Increase enrollment in the Honors Program by 30 percent through increased recruitment and retention efforts.

 - Maintain and enhance high-quality, high standard theater productions to strengthen student learning and success.

 - Purchase and install monitoring meters, called sub-meters and data-loggers, to enable targeted monitoring of energy and water use per building or building area.

 - Implement a process to send all necessary travel documentation via email.

 - Design a process to notify students that they have an outstanding refund check.

-- Plan, advertise, and replace the Building L roofing system.
+- Plan replacement of the Building A roofing system.

 E. BUILD ORGANIZATIONAL CAPABILITY THROUGH CONTINUOUS IMPROVEMENT